sengeezer/fis-wp-api/README.md

 ## Available routes

-* Go to [http://localhost:3000] after starting the server to see the API documentation.
+* Go to [http://localhost:3000](localhost:3000) after starting the server to see the API documentation.

 ## Next steps

+* Finish update offer route.
+* Add offer expiration check feature.
+* Add data validation unt tests.
 * Use UUID to generate unique offer IDs and update routes to resolve these.
 * Provide a means of seeding the database with sample data.
 * Move documentation to OpenAPI format (e.g. Swagger) to make it more useful.